Kids’ Health Information for Parents in Different Languages!

 This new and improved version

 of one of our most popular resources, is now available in 21 languages and is ready for use in all provinces.

-A Parent’s Guide to Gradual Separation – Available in 20 languages
+A Parent’s Guide to Gradual Separation – Available in over 40 languages

 When parents register their child for Care for Newcomer Children (CNC), many CNC programs that practice gradual separation have been challenged to explain their gradual separation/entry process to parents - especially when there isn’t a shared language.
 We’ve developed a multilingual resource